Thousands of creative leaders manage their agencies with Workamajig.

 The resource-focused approach of CCPM is also ideal for resource-strapped project teams.
 If you find yourself constantly overworked or missing deadlines, the CCPM methodology might be for you.

 Integrated Project Management (IPM) - sometimes also called "Integrated Project Delivery" - is a common project management methodology in creative industries.
-This methodology emphasizes sharing and standardization of processes across the organization.
+This methodology emphasizes the sharing and standardization of processes across the organization.

 The IPM approach came about as a response to the increasingly integrated nature of creative campaigns.
 You don't just produce a single ad; you integrate the ad with microsites, digital content, etc. Most creative projects are a piece of a larger campaign.